ibraheem15/ibraheem15/README.md

 # 💫 About Me:
-👋 Hello, I'm Ibraheem Rehman<br>I'm a sophomore student pursuing a degree in Software Engineering with a passion for building web applications.
+👋 Hello, I'm Ibraheem Rehman<br>I'm a junior student pursuing a degree in Software Engineering with a passion for building web applications.
 I'm constantly striving to expand my knowledge and skills in the world of technology. <br> I'm currently focusing on honing my skills in Quality Assurance (QA).
 I'm learning about different testing methodologies, tools, and best practices to ensure software quality and reliability.<br>

 ## 🌐 Socials: